groonga/groonga/doc/source/reference/commands/status.rst

    * - ``apache_arrow``
      - .. versionadded:: 10.0.1

-       The information about Apache Arrow that Groonga uses.
-This item is displayed only when Apache Arrow is enabled in Groonga.
+       The version information of Apache Arrow that Groonga currently uses.
+Only displayed when Apache Arrow is enabled.
      - .. code-block::

           {